 Blood Home > What Is Rivaroxaban Used For?

-Rivaroxaban is approved to both treat blood clots deep in the veins of the body, known medically as deep vein thrombosis (DVT), and of the lungs, which is known as a pulmonary embolism (PE).
-DVT clots typically occur in the legs or hips.
-They can be especially dangerous if the clot dislodges and travels to the lungs, where it may cause a pulmonary embolism.
+- To prevent blood clots deep in the veins of the body, known medically as deep vein thrombosis (DVT).
+These types of clots typically occur in the legs or hips.
+DVT can be especially dangerous if the clot dislodges and travels to the lungs, where it may cause a pulmonary embolism (PE).